azaat/RecSync-android/README.md

       primaryClass={cs.CV}
 }
 ```
+## Demo-modification of RecSync for stereo depth estimation

 ### Usage:

+The two smartphones should be attached to each other firmly (with client smartphone on the left and leader smartphone on the right).

 #### Leader smartphone setup

+1. Upload calibration params on the leader smartphone [TODO: how-to and format]
-1. Start a Wi-Fi hotspot.
+2. Start a Wi-Fi hotspot.
-2. The app should display connected clients and buttons for recording control
+3. The app should display connected clients and buttons for recording control

 #### Client smartphones setup